cardanonix/feather-nix/README.md

 - `flake.nix`: home and system configurations.
 - `home`: all the user programs, services and dotfiles.
 - `imgs`: screenshots and other images.
-- `outputs`: the Home Manager and NixOS flake outputs.
 - `system`: the NixOS configuration, settings for different laptops and window managers.

 ## Install